 The NetPhantom Terminal Window

-A new terminal emulator window look-and-feel as well as full
+A terminal emulator window look-and-feel as well as full

 size and placement.